lonsbio/swc-wordclouds/README.md

 # swc-wordclouds
-Simple worcloud examples in R, Python and shell for Software Carpentry Workshops
+Simple wordcloud examples in R, Python and shell for Software Carpentry Workshops